dd9jn/rfc4880bis/crypto-refresh.md

 Note that support for version 2 of the Symmetrically Encrypted Integrity Protected Data packet ({{version-two-seipd}}) in general is indicated by a Feature Flag ({{features-subpacket}}).

 This subpacket is only found on a self-signature.

+When generating a v1 SEIPD packet, this preference list is not relevant.
+See {{preferred-v1-seipd}} instead.

 #### Preferred Hash Algorithms